cucumber/cucumber-ruby/README.md

     $ bundle exec cucumber features/rule.feature:5

-To summarize the results on the standard output, and writte a HTML report on disk:
+To summarize the results on the standard output, and generate a HTML report on disk:

     $ bundle exec cucumber --format summary --format html --out report.html